asif-mp3/aws-web-based-cheque-processing/README.md

 - **Secure Data Handling**: Implements **AWS KMS** for encryption and secure storage of sensitive data, ensuring high levels of data protection.
 - **Real-time API Integration**: Integrates with APIs to ensure seamless communication between frontend and backend, providing real-time updates on cheque processing.
 - **Scalability**: Built using AWS serverless architecture, ensuring scalability and reliability for growing workloads.
+- **Monitoring and Performance**: **Amazon CloudWatch** tracks application performance and system metrics to ensure reliability and detect anomalies in cheque processing workflows.

 ## Technology Stack